-DEFINITIONS
+1.DEFINITIONS

-'Reserved legal activities' are as defined in s.12 and Schedule 2 of the Legal Services 2007 Act.
-Currently, there are six reserved legal activities: the exercise of a right of audience (advocacy), the conduct of litigation, reserved instrument activities, probate activities, notarial activities and the administration of oaths.
-The CLC currently licenses and regulates Conveyancing Services which are included in reserved instrument activities, probate activities and the administration of oaths.
+- 1.1'Reserved legal activities' are as defined in s.12 and Schedule 2 of the Legal Services 2007 Act.
+Currently, there are six reserved legal activities: the exercise of a right of audience (advocacy), the conduct of litigation, reserved instrument activities, probate activities, notarial activities, and the administration of oaths.
+The CLC currently licenses and regulates.

-An 'approved regulator' is a body which is authorised to regulate providers of legal services and includes the Law Society, Bar Council, The Chartered Institute of Legal Executives, The Council for Licensed Conveyancers, The Chartered Institute of Patent Attorneys, The Institute of Trade Mark Attorneys, The Association of Law Costs Draftsman, The Master of Faculties, The Institute of Chartered Accountants in England and Wales.

-An 'authorised person' is a person who has been authorised by an approved regulator to carry out reserved legal activities, for example: -

-- a) Licensed Conveyancer

-- b) Licensed Probate Practitioner

-- c) Solicitor

-- d) A Fellow of the Chartered Institute of Legal Executives
+Conveyancing Services which are included reserved instrument activities and probate activities and in the administration of oaths. - 1.2 An 'approved regulator' is a body which is authorised to regulate providers of legal services and includes the Law Society, Bar Council, The Chartered Institute of Legal Executives, The Council for Licensed Conveyancers, The Chartered Institute of Patent Attorneys, The Institute of Trademark Attorneys, The Association of Law Costs Draftsman, The Master of Faculties, The Institute of Chartered Accountants in England and Wales. - 1.3 An 'authorised person' is a person who has been authorised by an approved regulator to carry out reserved legal activities, for example: - a) Licensed Conveyancer - b) Licensed Probate Practitioner - c) Solicitor - d) A Fellow of the Chartered Institute of Legal Executives with CILEx Practitioner rights

-A 'non-authorised person' is a person who has not been authorised by an approved regulator to carry out reserved legal activities.

-A 'beneficial owner' is an individual or company which has all the benefits and entitlements of a legal owner, even if not named or registered as the legal owner.

-A person or legal Practice that holds a 'material interest' in a Licensed Body if the person, legal Practice (or any of the person's associates or the person and any of the person's associates together):

-- a) holds at least 10% or more shares in the body (or in a parent undertaking); - b) is someone able to exercise significant influence over the management of the body (or a parent undertaking) due to their entitlement to exercise, or control the exercise of voting rights; - c) is entitled to exercise, or control the exercise of, voting powers in the body (ora parent undertaking), which, if it consists of voting rights, constitutes at least 10% or more of the voting rights; - d) is a partner having at least 10% interest in the capital or profits of the partnership; and includes any ultimate beneficial owner of more than 10%.
+- 1.2 A 'non-authorised person' is a person who has not been authorised by an approved regulator to carry out reserved legal activities - 1.3 A 'beneficial owner' is an individual or company which has all the benefits and entitlements of a legal owner, even if not named or registered as the legal owner. - 1.4 A person or legal Practice holds a 'material interest' in a Licensed Body if the person, legal Practice (or any of the person's associates or the person and any of the person's associates together): - a) holds at least 10% or more shares in the body (or in a parent undertaking); - b) is someone able to exercise significant influence over the management of the body (or a parent undertaking) due to their entitlement to exercise, or control the exercise of voting rights; - c) is entitled to exercise, or control the exercise of, voting powers in the body (or a parent undertaking), which, if it consists of voting rights, constitutes at least 10% or more of the voting rights; - d) is a partner having at least 10% interest in the capital or profits of the partnership; and includes any ultimate beneficial owner of more than 10%.